NoriKaneshige/PDB_ZINC_SCRAPER/README.md

 **git clone https://github.com/NoriKaneshige/SI508-FinalProject.git**

-4) The files that you really need is the following.
+4) The files that you really need are the following.

 num of files | File Names